You are ready for a SIRS proposal

 Across Florida, a Structural Integrity Reserve Study typically runs from around $4,500 for a smaller single-building association to $15,000 or more for large or multi-building communities.
 The main cost drivers are the number and size of the buildings, the quality of the association's documentation, and whether the SIRS is paired with a milestone inspection, which lets the two engagements share one site visit and one document review.
 CSI provides fixed-fee proposals, and associations that pair the SIRS with a milestone inspection receive a discount on the combined engagement.

-Under Florida Statute 718.112, the visual inspection portion of a Structural Integrity Reserve Study must be performed by, or under the direction of, an engineer or architect licensed in Florida, or by a person certified as a reserve specialist or professional reserve analyst.
-CSI's studies are led by Florida-licensed professional engineers, so the professionals who evaluate the structure are the same professionals who develop the remaining useful life estimates, replacement costs, and funding recommendations.
+Under Florida Statutes 718.112 and 719.106, a Structural Integrity Reserve Study, including its visual inspection, must be performed or verified by a Florida-licensed engineer, Florida-licensed architect, certified reserve specialist, or professional reserve analyst.
+CSI's studies are led by Florida-licensed professional engineers, so the professionals who evaluate the structure also develop the remaining useful life estimates, replacement costs, and funding recommendations.

-Florida Statute 718.112 requires the Structural Integrity Reserve Study to be updated at least every 10 years.
+Florida Statutes 718.112 and 719.106 require the Structural Integrity Reserve Study to be updated at least every 10 years.
 In practice, many boards choose to update sooner, particularly after a major repair project, a milestone inspection, or a significant change in construction costs, so the funding schedule keeps pace with the building's actual condition rather than drifting from it.

 They answer two different questions about the same building.
-The milestone inspection, under Florida Statute 553.899, is a structural safety inspection: a licensed engineer or architect examines the building's load-bearing elements and reports on its structural condition.
-The SIRS, under Florida Statute 718.112, is a funding study: it estimates the remaining useful life and replacement cost of the eight required component categories and sets the annual reserve amounts needed to pay for them.
-Both apply to condominium and cooperative buildings three stories or taller, and they work best when performed together by the same engineering team.
+The milestone inspection, under Florida Statute 553.899, is a structural safety inspection: a licensed engineer or architect examines the building's structural components and reports on its condition.
+The SIRS, under sections 718.112 and 719.106, is a funding study: it estimates the remaining useful life and replacement cost of the eight required component categories and recommends a reserve funding plan.
+Both apply to covered condominium and cooperative buildings three habitable stories or taller, and they can be coordinated by the same engineering team.

 Headquarters: 961687 Gateway Boulevard #101C